edgarbarney/halflife-planckepoch/Trinity - Entities.md

 ```
 Description:
 The env_decal entity will spawn a decal on the wall it's been pasted onto, specify the texture regardless of grouping.

 Texture key is based on Trinity's decals folder, not based on WADs.
-For example: gfx\textures\decals\bloodbigsplat.DDS
+For example:
+- Decal Path: gfx\textures\decals\bloodbigsplat.DDS
-In the entity: Decal Texture = "bloodbigsplat"
+- In the entity: Decal Texture = "bloodbigsplat"

 env_fog
 ===============